Experience Rowan County, NC History

 201 W. Fisher St., Salisbury, NC 28144

 Description: The Edith M. Clark History Room of the Rowan Public Library is a valuable resource for family historians whose ancestors came from the Southern and Middle Atlantic colonies.
 The collection focuses on all of North Carolina with significant holdings from bordering states and those showing heavy migration in and out of the Piedmont.

 Description: Dedicated in 1874, this is the final resting place for veterans of all wars.
 Buried in 18 trench graves are 11,700 Union soldiers who died at the Salisbury Confederate Prison during the Civil War.
 Including Medal of Honor recipient, Lorenzo Deming who served on the U.S. Picket Boat No. 1, incarcerated at the Prison at the age of 20.
 Deming's family was presented the Medal of Honor after his death, in 1865, by President Andrew Johnson.

 105 E. Main St., Rockwell, NC 28138

 Description: The Historic Rockwell Museum was organized in 1996, by local citizens who volunteered time, labor, and money to preserve this important historic landmark.
 This building, which once housed Rockwell’s second Post Office, has been restored as a museum to preserve and display the records, memorabilia, and artifacts of Rockwell’s early years.

 701 W. Monroe St., Salisbury, NC 28144

-Description: Located one mile from the downtown area, in the Livingstone Historic District, this charming private college campus offers a variety of venues.
-From Varick Auditorium, seating 1400 and Tubman Theatre, seating 300, to classrooms providing alternative space for up to 100, Livingstone is an ideal choice for meetings and receptions.
+Description: Located one mile from the downtown area, in the Livingstone Historic District, is a charming private college campus that offers a variety of venues.
+From Varick Auditorium, seating 1,400 and Tubman Theatre, seating 300, to classrooms providing alternative space for up to 100, Livingstone is an ideal choice for meetings and receptions.
 Sporting facilities are also available for use.